AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/service-now.md

  ![click on user profile](assets/snow-1.png)

 * Click on Manage instance Password
-* The instance details will be shown as below
+* The instance details is shown as below
 ![instance details](assets/snow-3.png)

 ## Test the integration